Inspire Malibu is a non 12 step addiction treatment center based on cognitive-behavioral therapy (CBT) and motivational enhancement therapy (MET).

 Apparently, the United States government felt Alcoholics Anonymous was enough of a religious organization to rule it was not fair to order an atheist to participate in it.

-Call us Toll-Free if you’re considering non-religious or secular rehab for your addiction treatment.
+Call us Toll-Free if you’re considering non-religious or secular rehab treatment in Los Angeles at 800-444-1838.